Smile Makeovers in Las Vegas: Reinvent Your Smile

 Orthodontics or Invisalign can be used to straighten and align teeth that are crooked, overlapping, or have gaps between them as needed, and veneers can be used to enhance their appearance.

-the absence of teeth Replacing missing teeth is a crucial part of preserving oral health and facial esthetic since having one or more missing teeth can have a negative impact on the appearance of your smile, affect your bite, and increase your risk for dental decay.
+The absence of teeth: Replacing missing teeth is a crucial part of preserving oral health and facial esthetic since having one or more missing teeth can have a negative impact on the appearance of your smile, affect your bite, and increase your risk for dental decay.
 To replace one or more lost teeth, one may use dental implants, bridges, or partial dentures.

 The search of equilibrium and harmony: Cosmetic bonding can be used to cover up uneven, chipped, or broken teeth; a gummy smile can be reshaped to help the smile look better overall; and veneers can be used to fill in spaces between teeth.